Updated – 20th July 2017

 Sadly, we didn’t have enough time to see everything so we stayed in a village 30 mins away – Sohra.
 This village was close to Cherrapunji as well so we spent a day exploring Cherrapunji and the next in Nongriat, which worked perfectly for us – though, I would’ve given anything to have at least 2 extra days to explore this hidden gem.

 Our Trek to The Double Decker Living Root Bridge, Nongriat Village

 We arrived at Tyrna around 0830 hrs as we were to head back to Guwahati, Assam same day.
 The idea was to wrap up Nongriat first as this was high on our list and going back without paying it a visit would’ve been such a shame.
 It is easy to just rent a cab from Cherrapunji to Nongriat and we booked the guy for dropping us back as well.

-The double decker living root bridge is one of its kind and the major attraction in Nongriat.
+The double decker living root bridge is one of its kind and the major attraction in Nongriat trek.
 These bridges are formed over a course of 15 years using tree roots built over time atop stones, sticks and few other objects kept there by local Khasi villagers to help the tree shape up.
 As long as the tree is healthy, the bridge can survive for hundreds of years.
-The Double Decker living root bridge in Nongriat is one of the most renowned one.
+The Nongriat Double Decker bridge is one of the most renowned one.
 From what we heard it will be a triple decker bridge in next 10-20 years.

 Initial walk is all downhill and easy so you don’t really have to make a lot of “maggie stops” enroute.
 You will have to cross 4 amazing suspension bridges which were a lot of fun and the last one was especially scenic with the amazing waterfall and lagoon below.